ahnlak-rp2040/picow-boilerplate/docs/index.md

   along with functions to allow your project to read and write files to that in-flash filesystem.
 This is done while preserving the usual `stdio` USB functionality of the Raspberry Pi Pico C/C++ SDK.
+* [Configuration File Handling](config.md) is a drop-in example of how you can leverage the USB Mass Storage Device filesystem to easily offer users a way to edit a local configuration file.

 ## Further Examples